-CTN is California’s leading agency focusing on increasing access to healthcare through the innovative use of technology which includes telehealth, telemedicine and health information exchange.
+CTN is California’s leading agency focusing on increasing access to healthcare, including telehealth, telemedicine and health information exchange, through the innovative use of technology.

 An independent non-profit 501c3, CTN was initially funded through the FCC’s Rural Health Care Pilot Program which provided CTN with up to $22.1 million, the largest single state award of its kind.
 Additional funding has been provided by the California Emerging Technology Fund, the California HealthCare Foundation, the California Teleconnect Fund, the National Coalition for Health Integration, United HealthCare and the University of California.